-Please reference as: Liz Stanley (2016) ‘A Schreiner cabinet of curiosities’ http://www.whiteswritingwhiteness.ed.ac.uk/curiosities/SchreinerCabinet/ and also provide the paragraph number as appropriate if quoting.
+Please reference as: Liz Stanley (2017) ‘Where is ‘she’?
+Her curious absence/presence’ Whites Writing Whiteness www.whiteswritingwhiteness.ed.ac.uk/curiosities/SchreinerCabinet/ and also provide the paragraph number as appropriate if quoting.

 1. Isn’t It Curious?

 1.2.
 As a writer of fiction and one of the founding presences of English in Africa, Olive Schreiner has also been subject – or perhaps object – to a huge amount of scholarly attention which over the years has constituted and reconstituted ‘her’ in a myriad of ways.
-Much of this is curious, for it often relies on straightforwardly reading ‘the life’ and ‘the woman’ from the fiction.
+Much of this is curious, in the sense that it often relies on straightforwardly reading ‘the life’ and ‘the woman’ from the fiction.
 But also there is a greater curiosity here too, which is that in spite of the mountains of paper produced by Oliver Schreiner herself, there are aspects of her life and her work that remain interpretationally elusive.
-Although the traces are plentiful, they are never plentiful enough to explain everything that present-day forms of curiosity about the past and her particular place within it want to know.
+Although the traces are plentiful, they are never plentiful enough to explain everything that present-day curiosity about the past and Schreiner’s particular place within it want to know.

 2. The Curiosities

-2.3 Photograph of the young Olive: This is the photograph used on the cover of The World’s Great Question, a collection of Schreiner letters focused on her analytical engagement with South Africa edited by myself and Andrea Salter (2014), and is shown here.
+2.3 Photograph of the young Olive: Shown here is the photograph used on the cover of The World’s Great Question, a collection of Schreiner letters focused on her analytical engagement with South Africa edited by myself and Andrea Salter (2014).
 Schreiner here is young and confidently stares towards the camera with a look that rejects the dissimulation of an aside glance in favour of meeting full on the gaze of the lens turned upon her.
 Her look is both enquiringly and somewhat disconcerting.

 2.4 So what might be thought curious about this?
-There are quite a few surviving photographs of Olive Schreiner although relatively few of the portrait variety.
+There are quite a few surviving photographs of Olive Schreiner, although relatively few of the portrait variety.
 They are perhaps more misleading than helpful, though, as photographs always are.
 They are just a few frozen stilted monocrome moments, out of the myriad of moving multi-coloured eventfulnesses of a life lived.
-They promised much, but what they deliver is modest and full of unintended dissimlitude.
-The temptation associated with photographs is to read these as though providing a key to not just seeing but better understanding a person portrayed and through this the life they live.
+They promise much, but what they deliver is modest and full of unintended dissimlitude.
+The temptation associated with photographs is to read these as though providing a key, to not just seeing, but to better understanding the person portrayed and through this the life they lived.
 In this way, the works become subsidiary to the life, rather than the life being the medium through which the works come into being.

 2.6 Anything curious here?
 This is not the integration of death in life, as perhaps might be thought, but rather that the entombment of these three on Buffels Kop gives the strong impression of Schreiner wanting to collect together what was most meaningful to her after death, which was both these treasured loved ones and also her immensely powerful attachments to the South African landscape and particularly that of the Eastern Cape.
 This is because it seems out of character for a person so practical and material in her thinking and analysis to want to do something so resonantly symbolic as being in a tomb looming over a landscape.
 There are clues as to Schreiner’s deeply felt ideas about the South African landscape in a number of the essays in her Thoughts on South Africa.
-For some, the Buffels Kop sarcophagous is seen in terms of out-doing or paralleling Cecil Rhodes, also entombed in rock in the Matopos mountains in Zimbabwe and who died in 1901.
-Unfortunately for this, Schreiner began to think of being buried in a morgen of land at the top of an Eastern Cape mountain with her daughter in the middle 1890s, and it is probably best thought of in terms of her drawing together what she treasured and loved most of all.
+For some, the Buffels Kop sarcophagous is seen in terms of out-doing or paralleling Cecil Rhodes, also entombed in rock, in his case in the Matopos mountains in Zimbabwe, and who died in 1901.
+Unfortunately for this contention, Schreiner began to think of being buried in a morgen of land at the top of an Eastern Cape mountain with her daughter in the mid 1890s when she was offered some land and it is probably best thought of in terms of her drawing together what she treasured and loved most of all.